Azure APIM

 Note

-While copy and pasting the policy for all the APIs, if an error in element “base” appears, then remove the <base /> element.
+While copying and pasting the policy for all the APIs, if an error in the element “base” appears, then remove the <base /> element.

-You can add Traceable's policy at different scopes.
+You can add Traceable's policy to different scopes.
 For more information, see Configure policies at different scopes in Microsoft's documentation.

 Upgrade